Fullmetal Alchemist: Sales

-The series has become one of Square Enix's best-performing properties, along with Final Fantasy and Dragon Quest.
+The series has become one of Square Enix's best-selling properties, along with Final Fantasy and Dragon Quest.
 With the release of volume 27, the manga sold over 50 million copies in Japan.
-As of January 10, 2010, every volume of the manga has sold over a million copies each in Japan.
-Square Enix reported that the series had sold 70.3 million copies worldwide as of April 25, 2018, 16.4 million of those outside Japan.
-As of July 2021, the manga had 80 million copies in circulation worldwide.
+By January 10, 2010, every volume of the manga has sold over a million copies each in Japan.
+Square Enix reported that the series had sold 70.3 million copies worldwide by April 25, 2018, 16.4 million of those outside Japan.
+By July 2021, the manga had 80 million copies in circulation worldwide.
 The series is also one of Viz Media's best sellers, appearing in "BookScan's Top 20 Graphic Novels" and the "USA Today Booklist".
 It was featured in the Diamond Comic Distributors' polls of graphic novels and The New York Times Best Seller Manga list.
 The English release of the manga's first volume was the top-selling graphic novel during 2005.

-During 2008, volumes 19 and 20 sold over a million copies, ranking as the 10th and 11th best seller comics in Japan respectively.
+During 2008, volumes 19 and 20 sold over a million copies, ranking as the tenth and eleventh best-selling manga volumes in Japan respectively.
 In the first half of 2009, it ranked as the seventh best-seller in Japan, having sold over 3 million copies.
 Volume 21 ranked fourth, with more than a million copies sold and volume 22 ranked sixth with a similar number of sold copies.
-Producer Kouji Taguchi of Square Enix said that Volume 1's initial sales were 150,000 copies; this grew to 1.5 million copies after the first anime aired.
-Prior to the second anime's premiere, each volume sold about 1.9 million copies, and then it changed to 2.1 million copies.
+Producer Kouji Taguchi of Square Enix said that Volume 1's initial sales were 150,000 copies; this grew to 1.5 million copies after the original anime aired.
+Prior to the new anime's premiere, each volume sold about 1.9 million copies, and then it changed to 2.1 million copies.